found-james/nim/README.md

 : how many sticks they have taken
 : how many sticks they took last turn

--counter in the center to show total number of sticks left in the pile
+- counter in the center to show total number of sticks left in the pile

 ## other concerns/comments/ideas/wonderings